 In the following decade, Albert Whitnall, former Director of The Board of Trade Choir, became Music Director of the Sevenoaks Choral Society.
 Under his leadership the choir enjoyed the challenge of performing works composed by their conductor, including his oratorio, Easter Story, performed at one of his last concerts with the Society in April 1963.
 The soprano, Heather Harper was amongst the soloists and the singer and guitarist, Cy Grant, made a special appearance to read the poem from which the libretto was taken, “The Crucifixion” from “Trombones of God” by James Weldon Johnson.

-[In 2015, a set of scores of The Easter Story, recently rediscovered, were presented to the Choir; it is hoped that this work will be performed as part of a concert programme in the near future.]
+[In 2015, a set of scores of Easter Story, recently rediscovered, were presented to the Choir who will perform it on 24 March 2018 at St Nicholas Church]

 In the 1950s, the Sevenoaks Choral Society was dissolved, fairly dramatic changes being needed to maintain what had been achieved, put the organisation on a firmer footing financially and aim for even higher standards in the future.
 In 1956, the newly formed Sevenoaks Philharmonic Society, under the chairmanship of David King and assisted by other local businessmen and former Sevenoaks Choral Society members, set the foundation for the future strength of the organisation.
 The combined skills, enthusiasm and efforts of these members marked a real turning point in the fortunes of the Society.